-USER-NAME (Optional) Specifies the name of a specific user to display SNMP information.
+USER-NAME (Optional) Specifies the name of a specific user to display SNMP information. (

-When the username argument is not specified, all configured users will be displayed.
+If no parameter is specified, all configured users will be displayed.
 The community string created will not displayed by this command.

 This example shows how to display SNMP users.